 Your teen’s BPS therapist will take the time to build a strong and trusted relationship.
 Your therapist will meet your teen where he or she is emotionally and work on building trust, providing education and getting your teen’s nervous system more resilient before the traumatic event is discussed.
 Your teen can set the pace of the work, and will be supported and guided when he or she is finally ready to begin processing and healing.
 It may take time, but with help, your teen can work through pain and fears, resolve trauma and feel better sooner.

-We encourage you to schedule an initial assessment with Dr. Jan Hittelman.
-Jan will work with you to determine what your teen’s specific issues are and to ensure a good match between your teenager and a BPS therapist in terms of personality, style and expertise.
+We encourage you to schedule an initial assessment with a BPS therapist, trained by BPS Director Dr. Jan Hittelman.
+We will work with you to determine what your teen’s specific issues are and to ensure a good match between your teenager and a BPS therapist in terms of personality, style and expertise.